BurlingtonCodeAcademy/sdb-summer-2021-curriculum/README.md

 ## Welcome

-This repository holds slides, exercises, and labs for the Burlington Code Academy software development bootcamp, for June of 2021.
+This repository holds slides, exercises, and labs for the  software development bootcamp, for June of 2021.

 You are able to view the curriculum in the form of [Markdown](https://commonmark.org/) files, and these files are converted into HTML using various processing tools.